 This is the second most popular volcano in Costa Rica.
 Why?

 1. It’s a bit further drive, that’s all.
 Otherwise, it would be #1.

 Arenal Volcano, one of the top ten most active volcanoes in the world, will not disappoint you.
 With non-stop lava flowing show, you’ll be awe-struck with its beauty.
 But the best part, you can enjoy watching this magical scene while soaking in natural hot springs warmed up by the volcano itself.

 Irazu has many super interesting facts.
 For instance, it’s the tallest volcano in the country and on a clear day you can see both oceans at once.
 Plus, you can walk right on over to the tip of the crater and look down on the blue-green, sometimes red, mineral lake inside the active volcano.

 What’s great about this volcano is that it’s one of those adventure-get-aways.
-There are no paved roads to the top, so the nature lodges surrounding it have horseback excursions to take you up to the top and have a peak inside.
+It is located only 50km away from San Jose.
+There are no paved roads to the top, so the nature lodges surrounding it have horseback excursions to take you up to the top and have a peek inside.